 I find that trying to look at my first year in this city is much like trying to look at the past through a piece of glass.
 I don’t really remember all that much.
+But I know that it is much like heaven on earth.

 It was right after the divorce, and I was trying to find my way to normalcy and eventually, peace.
 To learn to live alone and find a way to pay the bills.